wxsd-sales/wx1-ic-lab-2025/0X-ai-agent-add-to-flow.md

     As you can see, we didn’t build this section of the flow in the same order as the nodes appear now, but hopefully this helped you better understand the process.

-    Now you only need to add error and time out control:
+    Now you only need to add error and time out control, you will do it in the following section:

 ## Controlling response time outs and session errors